The Last Mile Delivery Software Tech Stack You Need for 2022

 Last mile delivery software is a category of software tools that help businesses with their last mile delivery operations.

-While there are software tools that focus on solving the challenges of last mile delivery—including inefficient route optimization, manual route modifications, and poor tracking and communication for customers—a last mile delivery software stack addresses the entire chain of last mile operations, from warehouse management to customer payment.
+While there are SaaS software solutions that focus on solving the challenges of last mile delivery—including inefficient route optimization, manual route modifications, and poor tracking and communication for customers—a last mile delivery software stack addresses the entire chain of last mile logistics, from warehouse management to customer payment.

 Delivery Management Software